Vector Transport Free Riemannian LBFGS for Optimization on Symmetric Positive Definite Matrix Manifolds: Background and Notations

 Note that the new point in every iteration is found by retraction, or an exponential map, of the searched point along the descent direction onto manifold.
 According to Eq. (\ref{eq_recursion_adjoint}) in recursion and Eq. (\ref{eq_RLBFGS_s}), RLBFGS involves both adjoint vector transport and vector transport which are computationally expensive.
 Moreover, Eqs. (\ref{eq_recursion_p_tilde}) and (\ref{eq_recursion_xi}) show that Riemannian metric is utilized many times inside recursions.
-Our proposed mappings in this paper simply all vector transport, adjoint vector transport, and metric which are used in the RLBFGS algorithm.
+Our proposed mappings simplify all vector transport, adjoint vector transport, and metric which are used in the RLBFGS algorithm.